Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Introduction

 \section{Introduction}

-Materials with strong spin-orbit coupling (SOC) currently attract strong interest in various fields of condensed matter research because it can give rise to fascinating new states of matter with highly anomalous properties.
+Materials with strong spin-orbit coupling (SOC) currently attract strong interest in various fields of condensed matter research, because it can give rise to fascinating new states of matter with highly anomalous properties.
 For example, topological insulators often arise from materials with strong SOC~\cite{TI_RevModPhys.83.1057}, as well as magnetic skyrmions~\cite{Fert2017}, and SOC is the source of the anomalous Hall effect, spin Hall effect, or Rashba coupling~\cite{AHE_RevModPhys.82.1539,Spin-Hall_PhysRevLett.83.1834,Rashba_JETP1984}.
-Concerning the search of quantum spin liquids, one major focus is on materials which may realize the Kitaev model~\cite{Kitaev2006}.
-This exactly solvable model was formulated for a spin-1/2 honeycomb lattice with bond-directional Ising-type exchange interaction, meaning that the magnetic easy axis differs for each of the 3 bond directions.
-Again, SOC is the key which may yield an (approximate) realization of this model in some materials when a total spin $S=1/2$ couples with an effective orbital moment $\ell_{eff}=1$ to an effective $j_{eff}=\ell_{eff}-S=1/2$.

-Possible realizations of the Kitaev model were first mainly discussed for the compounds $\alpha$-RuCl$_3$ or Na$_{2}$IrO$_{3}$, which contain honeycomb lattices of, respectively, RuCl$_6$ or IrO$_6$ octahedra with low-spin $t_{2g}^{5}$ electronic configuration of the Ru$^{3+}$ or Ir$^{4+}$ ions.
-Over the last decade, many extensions of the original model were subject of detailed theoretical works, which revealed that Kitaev-type spin liquid states can be realized in various regions of an extended parameter space commonly labeled Heisenberg-Kitaev-$\Gamma$ model.
-This model also includes $j_{eff}=1/2$ states on an fcc lattice, which can be found in double-perowskites, e.g.\ Ba$_2$CeIrO$_6$~\cite{Aczel2019, Revelli2019}, or in halides of the antifluorite structure, e.g.\ K$_2$IrCl$_6$~\cite{Khan2019,Reig-i-Plessis2020}.
+Concerning the search of quantum spin liquids, one major focus is on materials which may realize the Kitaev model~\cite{Kitaev2006}. { This exactly solvable model was formulated for a spin-1/2 honeycomb lattice with bond-directional Ising-type exchange interaction, and again, SOC is the key which may yield an (approximate) realization of this model in some materials when a total spin $S=1/2$ couples with an effective orbital moment $\ell_{eff}=1$ to an effective $j_{eff}=\ell_{eff}-S=1/2$.
+Meanwhile, many extensions of the original model were subject of detailed theoretical works and revealed that Kitaev-type spin liquid states can be realized in various regions of an extended parameter space commonly labeled Heisenberg-Kitaev-$\Gamma$ model.
+This model also includes $j_{eff}=1/2$ states on an fcc lattice, which can be found in double-perowskites, e.g.\ Ba$_2$CeIrO$_6$~\cite{Aczel2019, Revelli2019}, or in halides of the antifluorite structure type, e.g.\ K$_2$IrCl$_6$~\cite{Khan2019,Reig-i-Plessis2020}.}

 In a wider context, it is of interest to study the general impact of a strong SOC on the magnetic, electronic and structural properties of heavy transition-metal compounds.
 In fact, experimental evidence for multipole order has been reported for some $A_2$TaCl$_6$ materials for different alkaline-earth ions $A^+$ and Ta$^{4+}$ with $t_{2g}^{1}$ configuration~\cite{Ishikawa2019}.
 Moreover, a recent theoretical study has shown that the strength of SOC determines whether a partially filled $d$ shell is Jahn-Teller active or not.
 In particular a $d$ shell with three electrons in the $t_{2g}$ orbitals that is non-degenerate for weak SOC can become Jahn-Teller distorted in the $jj$-coupling scheme~\cite{Streltsov2020}.